School of Health Professions Policies and Procedures

 b.
 The chairperson will notify the student of his/her decision in writing following the meeting or discussion.

 Step 3.
 If the issue was not resolved in Step 2 the student may submit a written appeal, describing the nature of the complaint and reasons for seeking an appeal to the Student Progress Committee of the department within five (5) working days following notification by the department chairperson of his/her decision.
+This would include complaints or appeals regarding decisions originally made by the Student Progress Committee.

 a.
 The student may appear before the committee in person, make an oral statement and answer questions from the committee.
 The student will not be allowed to be present during committee deliberations.